vorakl/vorakl.github.io/src/content/pages/reading.rst

 #######

 :slug: reading
-:summary: The most influential for me books
+:summary: The most valuable and influential books I read

 This is a modest list of books I definitely recommend to read.
 The order in each category more or less matters, but categories them-selfs are up to the current interest.